Limit theorems of Chatterjee's rank correlation

 \begin{remark} It is worth noting that \eqref{eq:main1} and \eqref{eq:var-est1} hold without requiring $F_X$ to be absolutely continuous (with regard to the Lebesgue measure).
 In particular, $\xi_n$ is still asymptotically normal even when $X$ is supported on a low-dimensional manifold in $\bR^d$, e.g., the $(d-1$)-dimensional unit sphere. \end{remark}

 \begin{remark} For establishing asymptotic normality, Theorem \ref{thm:main} requires $Y$ to be not a measurable function of $X$.
-When $Y$ is perfectly dependent on $X$, Proposition \ref{prop:variance} suggests that $\xi_n$ and $\overline \xi_n$ are degenerate; indeed, \citet[Remark 9 after Theorem 1.1]{chatterjee2020new} showed that when $Y$ is an increasing transformation of $X$, $\overline\xi_n=(n-2)/(n+1)$, which reduces to a deterministic constant. \end{remark}
+When $Y$ is perfectly dependent on $X$, Proposition \ref{prop:variance} suggests that $\xi_n$ and $\overline \xi_n$ are degenerate; indeed, \citet[Remark 9 after Theorem 1.1]{chatterjee2020new} showed that when $Y$ is an increasing transformation of $X$, $\overline\xi_n=(n-2)/(n+1)$, which reduces to a deterministic constant. \nb{The general forms of \(\xi_n\) and \(\overline{\xi}_n\) when \(Y\) is perfectly dependent on \(X\) are currently still open problems.} \end{remark}

 \begin{remark} The assumptions in Proposition \ref{prop:bias}\ref{prop:bias,alter} correspond to Assumptions A1 and A2 in \cite{azadkia2019simple}.
 Its proof is a minor twist to that of \citet[Theorem 4.1]{azadkia2019simple}, which we credit this proposition to.
 On the other hand, Proposition \ref{prop:variance} is genuinely new, although the constants in \eqref{eq:defn_kqd} and \eqref{eq:defn_kod} can be traced to \cite{MR937563}, \cite{MR914597}, and in particular, \citet[Theorem 3.1]{shi2021ac}. \end{remark}